Code-Institute-Submissions/Wbwren-crypto-portfolio-tracker/README.md

 #### Nomics API

 This application uses the Nomics API to retreive live coin prices.
 Each time the user directs to the dashboard, the API is called and prices updated.
 Nomics prices are updated every 10 seconds.

+#### Symbol retreiver
+A script called symbol_retreiver is located in the root directory for retreiver ticker symbols and loading into the csv file.
+When new coins are added by the Nomics API, running this script will integrate them into the website.

 ### Deployment